camunda/camunda-bpm-platform/spin/docs/user-guide/json/reading-json.md

 # Reading JSON

-The JSON datatype supports reading JSON from Strings or input streams.
+The JSON datatype supports reading JSON from Strings or Readers.

 ## Reading JSON from a String: